 Apps and favourite programmes

-We have a number of apps on our I-pad that are used when all else fails.
+We have a number of apps on our iPad that are used when all else fails.
+You can also try an Amazon Fire tablet for a cheaper option.
 Some of Esmé’s favourites are art apps where she can draw / paint.
 She also has a Peppa Pig app which has lots of art activities and scene building.
 We downloaded a video recording app.
 It can record You Tube videos, they can be saved to the I-pad.
 This is particularly useful when there is no Wifi!

 We recently got a Plane Pal, after seeing them circulate the internet, we were keen to give it a try.
 Plane Pal is a square shaped blow up cushion that uses the wasted leg room space in front of a child’s seat.
 It creates a flat surface so they can lie down or stretch out their legs.
 It creates a business class seat in economy for little ones.
 Up until we got Plane Pal, Esmé stretched out across my husband and I. We enjoy having our reclaimed space!
 It comes in a small package that can easily fit into hand luggage.